DUI Field Sobriety Tests (FSTs)

 A DUI in Arizona can lead to serious penalties and collateral consequences.
 In fact, Arizona has some of the toughest laws on DUI.
 If you failed a field sobriety test, that can be used as evidence against you unless you have a skilled DUI attorney who can successfully challenge the results.

-At the Law Offices of Shawn B. Hamp, we take your defense seriously.
+At The Hamp Law Offices, we take your defense seriously.
 We look at all the evidence and review all the circumstances thoroughly before determining a defense strategy.
 If it is applicable, we will aggressively challenge the field sobriety tests and their results.
 Contact us today at (928) 753-6868 to learn more about what our office can do for you.